sagemath/sagewiki_to_gh-2022-10-10/days24/abstracts.md

 Darrasse; DDMF is joint work in progress with Alexandre Benoit, Alexis Darrasse, Stefan Gerhold, Marc Mezzarobba, and Bruno Salvy.)

+<<Anchor(Kauers)>>
+==== Manuel Kauers --- Is it really a power series? ====

+We will talk about a recent result in lattice path enumeration whose proof required heavy computer algebra calculation.
+The focus of the talk will be on a particularly expensive computational step in the proof, where we needed to show that something that looks like a power series really is a power series.
+Joint work with Alin Bostan, Inria.

 <<Anchor(King)>>
 ==== Simon King --- Completeness criteria for modular group cohomology ====